Table of Contents

 Learning how to make the best fake blood recipe can save your movie (or your Halloween costume).
-So let's go over these recipes together!
+So let's go over them together!

 Hey, you can't use real blood in a movie unless you're some sort of psychopath.
 But you're going to need to find the best recipe to make sure your audience isn't taken out of the story.
 It’s hard enough to convey the tone of your movie on the page; you don’t want VFX holding you back as well.
 That’s why it’s paramount to get the look, feel, and color of your blood perfect.
 And what better way to make sure it’s great than to do it yourself?

 The kinds of fake blood you create will certainly clue the audience into what you want them to feel, so for this post, we rounded up the best recipes for fake blood.
 We’ll also learn what the hue of your blood can do for the tone of your movie.
 Plus how to make blood without corn syrup!
 These recipes will come in handy for home use, for stage blood, movie blood, and for Halloween costumes.

 Okay, no more wasted time, we got a bleeder!

 How To Make The Best DIY Fake Blood Recipe

 You came here for the best blood recipe, so we're not going to bury it in the article.
 The best blood recipe has not only to look real but be easy to use and recreate on set if you run out of the sloppy stuff.
 It also has to be easy enough to use on your Halloween costume as well.
 These ingredients are all available on Amazon, and an FX person worth their weight and pay will carry most of this stuff in their toolkit.

 Thanks to some awesome research by our intrepid writer, V Renee, we dug up VFX master Dick Smith’s (The Exorcist, Scanners, and Poltergeist III) ingredients.

 Fake Blood Ingredients: